piotr-rusin/dotfiles-old/README.md

-# dotfiles
+# dotfiles-old
-My configuration files
+A repository of my configuration files from before migration to [YADM](https://github.com/TheLocehiliosan/yadm).